Harlinn/Harlinn.Windows/Harlinn.Math/Documentation/Math/Math/Gaussian.md

 ## See also

-- `FastExp` — fast exponential approximation used by `Gaussian`.
+- `FastExp` ï¿½ fast exponential approximation used by `Gaussian`.
-- `Sqrt`, `Sqr` — helpers used in the implementation.
+- `Sqrt`, `Sqr` ï¿½ helpers used in the implementation.
-- `GaussianIntegral` — helpers for integrating Gaussian PDF over intervals.
+- `GaussianIntegral` ï¿½ helpers for integrating Gaussian PDF over intervals.

 ---